Germany's transgender rights law to take effect – DW – 10/27/2024

 German parliamentarian and transgender woman Nyke Slawik — who helped negotiate the bill for the Green Party — hailed the law as a historic reform of international significance.
 "I think it is a sign of hope in times where right-wing populist voices are getting louder again and where there is unfortunately a rollback in many countries in terms of the rights of queer people," she told DW.

-Richard Köhler is an expert advisor for Transgender Europe and Central Asia (TGEU), a non-profit advocacy group for trans and non-binary people.
+Richard Köhler is an expert advisor for TGEU (Trans Europe and Central Asia), a non-profit advocacy group for trans and non-binary people.
 He said that the move brought Germany back into line with international human rights law and European developments of the last ten years.
 It is now the 12th country in Europe to introduce legal self-determination legislation.

 "Let's face it, it's an issue affecting a small number of people in a very personal way and respecting their choices doesn't harm anyone else, but it does uphold the core values of dignity and freedom that we all share," he told DW.
 Köhler warned that in many other countries in the region, bans are being placed on legal and medical transition, including in Georgia and Russia.